10 Signs You Were Shamed In Childhood — and How to Overcome Toxic Shame?

 Practical Exercise 1 – The Felt Sense Of Self

-Sit in comfortable position.
+Sit in a comfortable position.
 Take a few deep, calming breaths.

 Close your eyes and imagine the person you love most (a spouse, lover, child, parent, friend, hero, etc.) sitting across from you.